• Skip to primary navigation

 How to Teach a Visual Learner

-I really had to change my way of thinking because I’d explain thing over and over again but because I wasn’t showing him how to do things, it was becoming frustrating for M1.
+I really had to change my way of thinking because I’d explain things over and over again but because I wasn’t showing him how to do things, it was becoming frustrating for M1.

-The best thing that worked for us has been working everything out on the white board.
-I don’t know why, but writing things out with a pencil and paper seem too strenuous or boring, so we now do all our math on the white board.
+The best thing that worked for us has been working everything out on the whiteboard.
+I don’t know why, but writing things out with a pencil and paper seems too strenuous or boring, so we now do all our math on the whiteboard.

 Tips for Teaching a Visual Learner